Skip to main content

 SEAI does not currently provide emission factors for CH4 and N2O produced from combustion and recommends consulting the EPA's National Inventory Submissions for details on sector-specific factors for CH4 and N2O.

-Values for petroleum coke, milled peat, natural gas, electricity, and blended petroleum & biofuel change annually.
+Values for petroleum coke, milled peat, natural gas and electricity change annually.
 Unless otherwise stated, all values are calculated based on NCV.

 Biomass fuels